 If your cluster is configured for plaintext security (typically in test environments only) you do not need to configure any additional security attributes.
 You can just click on Test to test that your connection is working properly or Add to add the server connection without testing it first.

-If your cluster is configured for SASL (plaintext or SSL) you must pass in your jaas config file to Kafka Tool when you start it.
-The exact contents of the jaas file depend on the configuration of your cluster, please refer to the Kafka documentation.
+If your cluster is configured for SASL (plaintext or SSL) you must either specify the JAAS config in the UI or pass in your JAAS config file to Kafka Tool when you start it.
+The exact contents of the JAAS file depend on the configuration of your cluster, please refer to the Kafka documentation.

 On Windows you need to start Kafka Tool as follows